Constitution of the Council of Editors of Learned Journals

 1. The President shall be chief executive officer, chair the annual meeting and board meetings, and be ex-officio member of all committees.

-2. The Vice President shall assist the President, chair the membership committee, and fill out the remainder of a presidential term if the President resigns or dies.
+2. The Vice President shall assist the President, conduct the yearly CELJ contests, and fill out the remainder of a presidential term if the President resigns or dies.

-6. The Executive Board shall be the Editorial Board for all publications of the Council, and shall appoint the Editor of Editors' Notes for a renewable three-year term.
+6. The Executive Board shall be the Editorial Board for all publications of the Council.

-8. The Executive Committee shall have sole authority to make contracts over $500.00.
+8. The Executive Board shall have sole authority to make contracts over $500.00.

 VII.
 MEETINGS OF THE CONFERENCE.
 Meetings of the Council shall be held in conjunction with the annual meeting of the MLA.
-In addition to the business meeting, the Council will usually sponsor two additional sessions devoted to issues and problems of interest to the membership.
-Similar sessions for editors at regional meetings will be provided as the opportunity or occasion presents itself.
+In addition to the business meeting, the Council will sponsor a “How to Get Published” workshop, as well as one or two additional sessions devoted to issues and problems of interest to the membership.

 VIII.
 AMENDMENTS TO THIS CONSTITUTION.
-Amendments to this Constitution may be proposed to the Secretary no later than two months prior to a vote by email ballot.
+Amendments to this Constitution may be proposed to the Secretary no later than two months prior to a vote.
 Any amendments so proposed shall be presented by the Executive Board to the active membership with recommendations for action.
 Amendments to this Constitution shall be adopted only after receiving two-thirds of the vote of responding members in good standing (five percent of members in good standing will constitute a quorum).

 If the CELJ dissolves or terminates, the Executive Committee, upon the advice of the Executive Board, shall, after paying or making provision for payment of all liabilities of the CELJ, dispose of all the remaining assets of the CELJ to such institutions of higher learning, operated exclusively for educational purposes, as shall at the time qualify as exempt organizations under Section 501(c)(6) of the Internal Revenue Code.